Another life, another time. A meeting of two strangers brings healing to some very old wounds.

-It was late, way past midnight when he woke up in the station.
-The last bus had left more than an hour ago.
+It was late, long past midnight when he woke up at the station.
+The last bus left over an hour ago.
 All commotion should have ceased by now.

 Awoken, Cal lay motionless, listened to the shrill whisper of wind against frozen ground, the distant blast of a ferry a steady reminder of the coast, and waited.

 Then, noises.
-A creak and the slam of cold steel, the door of the glass shelter shuddered from the impact.
+A faint creak and then the slam of cold steel, the glass shelter shuddered from the impact.
 Light footsteps.
 A young woman or a delicate man, Cal reasoned.
-His back ached from the forced position, but he was reluctant to move, to maintain what heat had been trapped between him and the layers of fabric.
+His back ached from lying in the forced position, but he was reluctant to move for the risk of losing whatever body heat had got trapped between him and the many layers of fabric.

-The intruder settled to the opposite end, and began fussing with their handbag.
+The intruder settled on the opposite end of the other bench, fussing with their belongings.
 Definitely a woman.
-Cal craned his neck back to observe the newcomer through the iron mesh of the backrest.
-There was a wave of black hair, pale fingers, sheepskin coat covering her slender form.
-With rapid movements, she unlatched the cover of her mobile phone, extracted the card inside and got busy with its replacement.
-So far, there wasn't any sign that she had even noticed him.
+Cal craned his neck to observe the newcomer through the iron mesh of the backrest.
+There was a wave of black hair, pale fingers, tan sheepskin overcoat obscuring her slender form.
+With erratic movements, she unlatched the cover of her mobile phone, extracted the sim card inside and got busy replacing it.
+So far, there wasn't any sign that she had even noticed his existence.

-Cal would have been perfectly fine with leaving it at that, but the craving for a cigarette made him act.
+Cal would have been perfectly fine with leaving it at that, but the craving for a cigarette made him act on it.

-'Don't suppose you got a fag on ye?'
+'Any chance you have a fag on ye?'

-The girl looked up, startled by the sound, as if just realising that the lump of bags and blankets was an actual person.
-Her pale eyes gaped at his amused grin, the intensity of their eye contact close to bizarre.
+The girl looked up, startled by the sound, as if only just realising that the lump of bags and blankets was an actual person.
+Her pale eyes gaping at his amused ones, the intensity of their eyecontact close to bizarre.

-'Too bad.'
+'That's a pity.'
 Cal settled back, closing his eyes.
-The image of her pretty face hovered in his mind.
+The afterimage of her pretty face etched in his retinas.
 Not a bad way to fall asleep.
-(One can dream.)
+(Hey.
+One can dream.)

-After a minute, she began shuffling through her bag again, though quieter this time.
+After a minute, she started shuffling through her bag again, though quieter this time.

 He expected her to leave any minute now.
 Instead, everything grew very still.

 4:30.
-Cal hid his broken watch his the pocket, turned another side.
-Something tawny-brown caught his eyes, and he blinked to see the girl again, slouched against the supporting walls, legs and knees close for warmth.
+Cal hid his broken watch back in his pocket and turned to another side.
+Something tawny-brown caught his eyes, and he blinked to see the girl again, slouched against the supporting walls, legs and knees held close for warmth.

 6:17.
 The bus shelter filled with noises.
-People climbed on the bus.
-Some were walking away.
-The sounds distancing.
-Doors closed and the vehicle drove away.
+People getting on and off the bus.
+Then, walking.
+Sounds slowly distancing.
+Doors closed, the vehicle was driving away.

-Cal sat up, batting his eyes at the first signs of dawn.
+Cal sat up, batting his eyes at the crispness of the sun.
 His neck felt stiff.
-In the early chill, his sweater felt clammy against the skin, sending shudders down his spine.
+In the morning chill, his shirt clung clammily against his skin, causing shudders to run up and down his spine.
 If possible, the temperature had dropped even lower.
 The girl was gone.
-Left with the rest.
+Like the rest.

-Before the next bus could pull in, the girl returned, holding a brown parcel and a thermal cup.
-Cal swallowed involuntarily, filled with longing for coffee, or any hot drink, as the delicious smell invaded the pavilion.
+Before another bus could pull in, the girl had returned, holding a brown parcel and a thermal cup.
+Cal swallowed involuntarily, filled with longing for a coffee, or any hot drink, as its familiar smell pervaded the shelter.

-Instead of taking a seat on her usual spot, she made her way to him, handed him the other cup he'd failed to notice.
+Instead of taking a seat on her usual spot, she made her way to him, handed him the another cup he'd failed to notice.

-With a short decision, she sat down next him, spilling the loot of packaged sugar and cream on the seat between them.
+Making a short decision, she sat down next him, spilling her looted packages of sugar and cream on the seat between them.

-Cal emptied two sugar into his cup, tasted the blend.
+Cal mixed two sugar in his cup and tasted the blend.

-'Thanks,' he mouthed, as the first sip scalding its way to his stomach.
-It resembled a cavernous pit.
-He poured a package of sugar into the cream container, emptied the mix into his mouth, licked the residue sugar off his lips.
+'Thanks,' he mouthed, the first sip scalding its way down to his stomach.
+Which resembled a bottomless pit.
+He poured the remaining package of sugar into the cream container, emptied the mix into his mouth, licked the residue sugar off his lips.
 The girl observed him with some amusement.

-'I thought you'd frozen here.'
-Her voice was even, with a soft Irish lilt.
+'I nearly thought you didn't make it.'
+Her tone was amused, spoken with a faint Irish lilt.

-'I was prepared,' Cal nodded at his fairly worn, well-insulated sleeping bag.
+'I was prepared,' Cal nodded at his rather worn, yet well-insulated sleeping bag.
 'Not so sure about you.'
-He snuck another look at the beauty at his side, but the girl was focused somewhere on the distance, holding the cup between her hands and thighs, two areas probably the most frost-bitten.
+He snuck another look at the beauty at his side, but the girl was focused somewhere on the distance, holding the cup between her hands and thighs, two areas most likely to be frost-bitten.

-It took no genius to know that.
-Cal kept rest of his observations to himself, silently wondering what could possibly keep her there.
-The traffic had returned, the first train had arrived at the station.
-Her clothes and the quality roast left no doubt she could afford to be anywhere she wanted, had she chosen to.
+It didn't take a genius to know that.
+Cal kept rest of his observations to himself, silently wondering what could possibly keep her here.
+The traffic was winding up, the first train had arrived at the station.
+Her clothes and the quality roast they drank left no doubt she could afford to be anywhere she wanted, if she chose to.

-Much like himself, she was an anomaly, but in different ends.
+Much like himself, she was an anomaly, only on different ends of the spectrum.

 'I'm Cal by the way.'

-She hesitated, momentarily, then covered it with a faint smile.
+She hesitated for a second, then covered it up with a faint smile.
 'June.'

-The girl with the fake name hanged around the station for another hour and a half, obsessing over the schedules, typing something into her phone.
-Staying clear from the crowds.
+The girl with the fake name hung around the station for another hour and a half, obsessing over the schedules, typing something on her phone.
+Staying clear from the crowds and the surveillance.

-At length, she found him again, smoking in the patch of sun, in front of the station building.
+At length, she approached him again, smoking in a patch of sun in front of the station building.